 “As businesses adjust to the changing consumer behavior, it is also important to prepare their back-end processes.
 And when they build their digital capabilities now, they will be ready for the resurgence in their businesses when the pandemic ends,” he said.

-Right now, the focus of BPI is on helping its current clients, whether through loan reprieves, availment of new products and services, or trusted business advice.
+Right now, BPI focuses on helping its current clients through loan reprieves, the availment of new products and services, or trusted business advice.

 “We are reaching out to clients through our relationship managers and even through digital tools such as webinars.
 We believe that the more we help our clients overcome current challenges, the better we, as banks, will be in the long run.
 After all, banks do well when the clients do well,” he said.